-Pursuant to the the Articles of Association of PKO Bank Polski S.A. and the Regulations of the Audit Committee of the Supervisory Board of PKO Bank Polski S.A., the entity conducting the audit of the Bank's financial statements is selected by the Supervisory Board of the Bank based on the recommendation of the Audit Committee.
+Pursuant to the Articles of Association of PKO Bank Polski and the Regulations of the Audit Committee of the Supervisory Board of PKO Bank Polski, the entity conducting the audit of the Bank's financial statements is selected by the Bank's Supervisory Board based on the recommendation of the Audit Committee.

-- The key statutory auditor cannot perform a statutory audit of the financial statements for a period of more than five audited financial years.
+- The key statutory auditor cannot perform the statutory audit of the financial statements for a period of more than 5 audited financial years.

-- The key statutory auditor may again perform a statutory audit after no less than three years from the end of the pervious statutory audit of the Bank’s and the Bank Group’s financial statements.
+- The key statutory auditor may perform the statutory audit again provided that at least 3 years have lapsed since the completion of the last statutory audit of the Bank’s and the Group's financial statements.